 Art.
 1 Rev...
-Thirty minutes prior to the first game of the day, the league commissioner will determine if the grounds and other conditions are suitable for starting the game.
+At least thirty minutes prior to the first game of the day, the league commissioner in consultation with the Board, will determine if the grounds and other conditions are suitable for starting the game.
 If the league commissioner is not available to make the decision, another disinterested board member must make the decision.
 If a game is canceled before or after it begins as a result of darkness, inclement weather, or for any other reason, the field upon which the game was to be played may not be used for practices or for any other purpose by WPPA teams.